 Nature language searching is like searching on Google and can be useful when exploring a topic completely new to you.
 For natural language searches, results are retrieved based on a database's algorithm.
 As you learn more about a topic, you will likely want to use terms and connectors searches because you can exert more control over the results.
 An advanced search using terms and connectors guarantees that you will retrieve the universe of cases exactly as you have specified.

-For example, if you conduct an advanced search for "first sale doctrine" AND textbook!
-AND copyright across all federal court cases on either Westlaw or Lexis, this search will guarantee that you will retrieve all federal cases that contain (1) the exact phrase "first sale doctrine"; (2) the term "textbook" or "textbooks"; and (3) the term "copyright" in each case included in the set of results.
+For example, you can conduct an advanced search for "first sale doctrine" AND textbook!
+AND copyright across all federal court cases on either Westlaw or Lexis.
+This search will guarantee that you will retrieve all federal cases that contain (1) the exact phrase "first sale doctrine"; (2) the term "textbook" or "textbooks"; and (3) the term "copyright" in each case included in the set of results.

-Terminology note: Sometimes you'll see terms and connectors searches called "Boolean searches".
+Terminology Note: Sometimes you'll see terms and connectors searches called "Boolean searches."
 Technically, Boolean searching just means use of AND, OR, or NOT, but it's sometimes used to refer to all the other search operators too (like the proximity operator /p).
-But if you're checking the search help for a database (always a good idea!) and their section on Boolean searching just mentions AND, OR, and NOT, check if they have a section with a different title that covers the other search operators.
+If you're checking the help section of a database (always a good idea!) and it lists Boolean searching as AND, OR, and NOT, check to see if there is also a section with a different title that covers other search operators.

 You're researching whether and how making photocopies of copyrighted material for classroom use could be considered copyright infringement.